-It seems that sometimes we deal with sin in the church with the same approach that the government deals with terrorism: It is impossible to remove it completely so we just kind of have to accept it and do our best to keep people safe.
+Christians should despise sin.
+And we should be vigilant to remove it from our lives.
+However, we tend to deal with sins like gossip the same way the government deals with terrorism: It’s impossible to eradicate it so we have to accept it and do our best to keep people safe.

 GOSSIP IN SPIRITUAL NO MAN’S LAND

-Gossip is one sin that seems to fall in the spiritual “No-Man’s Land” between passivity and vigilance.
-But this should not be.
-Gossip is the RPG that blasts holes in the fabric of the church.
-The way I see it every time someone gossips they injure at least 3 people: the one speaking, the one hearing, and the one being gossiped about.
-Add to this that gossip is usually not a one time deal but rather involves multiple conversations, we can quickly see how this is the Devil’s Ponzi scheme for getting rich on disunity and providing quick returns to those seeking to gratify the flesh.
+Every time someone gossips, they cause great damage.
+In addition to sinning against God by disobeying his Word they inflict damage on others.
+Gossip harm at least three people: the one speaking, the one hearing, and the one who was gossiped about.
+Add to this that gossip is usually not a one time deal but rather involves multiple conversations.
+Gossip is the Devil’s Ponzi scheme to get rich quickly on disunity and provide quick returns to those seeking to gratify the flesh.

 GOSSIP IS BAD, AND, DEEP DOWN WE KNOW IT

 Let’s be honest; we know what gossip is.
 It is speaking about someone in a way that defames, dishonors, or otherwise hurts their character.
 As has been said, gossip is what you’d never say to someone’s face, and flattery is what you’d never say behind their back.

 Sometimes it can be subtle, like grumbling about someone.
 Other times it is loud, like ranting about them.
 Furthermore, sometimes the content of what is said is accurate.
 Other times, it’s not.
 Either way, the person hearing does not need to know the information, they don’t benefit from it.
 And, most times, it is not actionable; they are are not going to go and help the person.
 Instead, they are just going to tuck away the information for selfish use.